animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-To use {sdg-name} to configure specific {data-store-name} Regions to appropriately apply the expiration policy to your application domain objects annotated with `@Expiration`-based annotations, you must:
+To use Spring Data for GemFire to configure specific GemFire Regions to appropriately apply the expiration policy to your application domain objects annotated with `@Expiration`-based annotations, you must: